graphcore/poptorch/docs/user_guide/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the default execution strategy.
-It extends :ref:`sharded_execution` with parallel execution on multiple IPUs.
+It extends :numref:`sharded_execution` with parallel execution on multiple IPUs.

 Parallelisation in :py:class:`poptorch.PipelinedExecution`
 requires :py:meth:`~poptorch.Options.deviceIterations`
 and :py:meth:`~poptorch.options._TrainingOptions.gradientAccumulation`.
-as explained in :ref:`efficient_data_batching`.
+as explained in :numref:`efficient_data_batching`.
 After one :py:class:`poptorch.Stage` is finished with processing a batch on one IPU, it starts immediately processing the next batch.
 This creates a pipeline where multiple batches are processed in parallel.